AgoraIO-Usecase/HQ/AgoraHQ-Broadcaster-Windows/README.en.md

 *其他语言版本： [简体中文](README.md)*

 The AgoraHQ Windows Sample App is an open-source demo that will help you get live video chat integrated directly into your windows applications using the Agora Video SDK.
+This part is the function of HQ Three
+- Update the Language pack
+- fix the crash when the number of choose less than four
+- add operation navigation
+- add update config restart

 With this sample app, you can:
 - Role: host guide broadcast